-If you don’t see anything then repeat the process the next day and so forth until you do.
-Simple stuff or so it seems.
+If you don’t see anything, repeat the process the next day and so forth until you do.
+Simple stuff, or so it seems.

-Unfortunately you never saw the the thin crescent of the new moon even though you carefully scrutinized the early evening sky.
+Unfortunately, you never saw the thin crescent of the new moon even though you carefully scrutinized the early evening sky.

-Because of this precarious situation you proceeded to disagree with your friend’s conclusion.
+Because of this precarious situation, you proceeded to disagree with your friend’s conclusion.
 You questioned if he was wearing his eyeglasses, using binoculars or a telescope.
-You even questioned if he had been drinking any alcoholic beverages prior to his sighting.
-Many more questions were asked and needless to say the conversation did not go well.
+You even wondered if he had been drinking any alcoholic beverages prior to his sighting.
+Many more questions were asked, and needless to say, the conversation did not go well.

-Then there was the time you actually did see the new moon for the New Year and you were sure you got it right this time.
-Well that worked until someone said you were wrong because the barley wasn’t ripe enough therefore you were one month off.
-At this point a slight sense of frustration set in with the realization that maybe you just weren’t qualified (smart enough) to figure these things out.
+Then you actually did see the new moon for the New Year, and you were sure you got it right this time.
+That worked until someone said you were wrong because the barley wasn’t ripe enough; therefore, you were one month off.
+At this point, a slight sense of frustration set in with the realization that maybe you just weren’t qualified (smart enough) to figure these things out.
 Best to stick with the experts (religious leaders) to get it right.

 So simple enough (and we do want to keep things simple), you proceeded to consult various religious leaders, elders, and teachers of Scriptures.
 Now things began getting rather messy.
 Virtually no one could give you a consistent answer.

-So as a last resort to arrive at the correct answer you set out to determine which Sacred Name group, among others, had the most followers as this would be the best criteria for arriving at Yahweh’s truth.
-Surely large numbers of people cannot all be deceived and besides Yahweh just would not permit it.
-All is simple now and you could relax.
+So as a last resort to arrive at the correct answer, you set out to determine which Sacred Name group, among others, had the most followers as this would be the best criteria for arriving at Yahweh’s truth.
+Surely large numbers of people cannot all be deceived, and besides, Yahweh would not permit it.
+So everything is simple now, and you can relax.

-Amazing stuff!
-Amazing because it seems the New Moon controversy has been going on for over 2000 years with no end in sight!
-The truth of the matter is that the controversy can be ended if one carefully investigates Scriptures with an unbiased mind.
-We will proceed to do just that as we proceed.
+Remarkable stuff!
+Remarkable because it seems the New Moon controversy has been going on for over 2000 years with no end in sight!
+The truth is that we can end the debate if one carefully investigates Scriptures with an unbiased mind.
+We will proceed to do just that as we continue.

 New Moon Clarity